Extreme Nomads’ Sports and Outdoors Guide to Mui Ne

-In terms of shops, you’re limited to the basics; although if it’s sunscreen and inflatable pool toys you’re after- you’re in luck!
+In terms of shopping in Mui Ne, you’re limited to the basics; although if it’s sunscreen and inflatable pool toys you’re after- you’re in luck!
 There’s at least two dozen shops that have your name all over it.

 There’s also a couple of ‘essentials’ shops where you can get basic food and household supplies; you’ll need to go to Phan Thiet (12 km away) for everything else.
 Phan Thiet has two big supermarkets, the Co-op and Lotte Mart.
 Between the two of them, you can find most things (including some imported products like cheese, wine, pesto, butter, pasta, and cereals).